AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ios.md

 	a)	Add the Stingray engine to your iTunes app library.
 You can either drag and drop it to the **My Apps** area, or select **Add File to Library...** from the main menu.

-	b)	Sync your device.
-The engine app should be copied over to the device.
+	b)	Sync your device. iTunes copies the engine app over to the device.

 	Always use the **development** version of the engine for this step.
-The editor will not be able to connect to the **release** version.
+The editor can't connect to the **release** version.

 1. Start the engine on the device.

 	**NOTE:** The first time you run the Stingray engine on your iOS device, you will probably need to configure iOS to *trust* it.
 For details, see [this page](https://support.apple.com/en-us/HT204460) from Apple about how to trust a new app developer in your iOS settings.

-	Once the app has started, it will wait for an incoming connection from the Stingray Editor, showing the following information:
+	When the app starts up, it shows the following information while it waits for an incoming connection from the Stingray Editor:

 	![](../images/connecting-ip.png)